open-craft/phd-cluster-template/README.md

 ### User Roles

-The system supports three user roles with different permission levels:
+The system supports three user roles with different permission levels for ArgoCD:

 #### Admin Role
 - **ArgoCD**: Full access to all applications and projects
-- **Argo Workflows**: Full cluster-wide access to all workflow resources
-- **Permissions**: Create, read, update, delete all workflows, templates, and cron workflows
+- **Permissions**: Create, read, update, delete all applications and projects

 #### Developer Role
 - **ArgoCD**: Access to assigned applications and projects
-- **Argo Workflows**: Full cluster-wide access to workflow resources
-- **Permissions**: Create, read, update, delete workflows, templates, and cron workflows
+- **Permissions**: Create, read, update, delete assigned applications and projects

 #### Readonly Role
 - **ArgoCD**: Read-only access to applications and projects
-- **Argo Workflows**: Read-only access to workflow resources
-- **Permissions**: View workflows, templates, and cron workflows only
+- **Permissions**: View applications and projects only

 ### Updating User Permissions